 Adjustable-Rate vs. Fixed-Rate Mortgages

 A fixed-rate mortgage retains the same interest rate for the maturation of the loan.
 The interest rate will remain the same regardless of the lifetime of the loan, which are usually terms of 10, 15, 20 or the traditional 30-years.
 ARMs can fluctuate depending on market conditions and the economic climate over time.
-Our adjustable-rate mortgages provide fixed rate options for the first one, three, five, seven or 10-year period.
+Our adjustable-rate mortgages provide fixed rate options for the first one, three, or five-year period.
 This means that the rates will remain the same for those durations of time, then the rate will adjust to the standard market rate.

 The mortgage that’s best suited for you will depend on the benefits you seek from your loan.